larikhide/stepik-go/README-ENG.md

 [3.8.9](https://github.com/larikhide/stepik-go/blob/main/3-8-parallelism/3-8-9-parallelism.go) Receive a string in a channel and send it five times to the same channel with a space added each time.

 [3.8.10](https://github.com/larikhide/stepik-go/blob/main/3-8-parallelism/3-8-9-parallelism.go) There are 2 channels.
 We receive strings in one channel and send the string to the other channel only if it is different from the previous one.

+[3.9.3]() Call the main function within a goroutine and wait for the completion of its execution.